 Thomas J. Manzo

-Thomas J. Manzo is a Partner with Szaferman Lakind, concentrating his civil trial practice in a variety of complex personal injury matters ranging from automobile and slip and fall accidents, to victims of crime, abuse and neglect and product liability.
+Thomas J. Manzo is a Partner with Szaferman Lakind, concentrating his civil trial practice in a variety of complex personal injury matters ranging from automobile and slip and fall accidents, to victims of crime, abuse and neglect and products liability.
 Prior to joining the firm, Tom served as law clerk to the Honorable Clarkson S. Fisher, New Jersey Superior Court, Appellate Division.

 An active member in the New Jersey State Bar Association, Tom enjoys positions on the Executive Committee of the Civil Trial Bar Section, the Legislative Committee and on the Meeting Arrangements and Programs Committee.
 He is also a Trustee on the Board for the New Jersey State Bar Foundation, the charitable arm to the NJSBA.
 Through the NJSBA, he has lectured to fellow lawyers on topics including ethical practice and trial strategy.